 Emergency and Out of Hours Care

-Please familiarize yourself with our after hours arrangements to avoid stress and confusion in the event of a pet emergency.
-Our hospital is not staffed overnight and we believe that a fully staffed hospital will provide the best care your furry family member should they require emergency surgery or hospitalization when we are not open.
+Please familiarize yourself with our after-hours arrangements to avoid stress and confusion in the event of a pet emergency.
+Our hospital is not staffed overnight and we believe that a fully staffed hospital will provide the best care for your furry family member should they require emergency surgery or hospitalization when we are not open.
 HVEC works much like a human emergency department where the most critical patients will be seen first and are given priority over less urgent cases.
 The urgency will be assessed over the phone or upon arrival.
 Wait times may vary according to demand.

 Huronia Veterinary Emergency Clinic 391 Dunlop St West Barrie Ontario